 SELECTED EXHIBITIONS * indicates SOLO SHOWS

-2021 *REFLECTIONS ON A TOOL OF OBSERVATION, National Academy of Science, Wash.
+2021 *REFLECTIONS ON A TOOL OF OBSERVATION, National Academy of Sciences, Wash.
 DC

 INSIDE OUT, UPSIDE DOWN, Phillips Collection, Juried invitational, Washington DC

 2020 SHIFT, McLean Project for the Arts, McLean VA, curated by H. Thaggert, Sarah Tanguy

 THE ART of PLANETARY SCIENCE 2020, University of Arizona